Mehmetivan/GPT/README.md

 # GPT
 A mini version of GPT model implementing the Transformer model by the paper "Attention Is All You Need"

-Absolutely — here’s a short **paragraph-style documentation** you can paste directly into your GitHub repository's README or project description.

 ---

 📄 `gpt.py` — Training Script